Tournament Guidelines

 • No slamming of pieces or clocks.

-• No inappropriate trash talk, arguing, gloating, or intimidation with words or actions.
+• No pretentious or inappropriate trash talk, arguing, gloating, or intimidation with words or actions.

 • No violent outbursts.
 (You will be charged the full replacement cost for anything damaged.)